 Internationally, ISO and IEC preparing to publish ISO/IEC 31010, Risk Management – Risk Assessment Techniques.
 This standard is part of the new ISO 31000 series on Risk Management.
 This standard is focused on business or organizational risk rather than machinery risk, although the basic principles used are the same.

 ISO has also published a new OHS Risk Assessment standard, ISO 45001:2018, Occupational health and safety management systems — Requirements with guidance for use.
 This standard has also been adopted as a Canadian standard as CSA Z45001:2019.

 CSA published its own OHS risk assessment standard, CSA Z1002:2012 — Occupational Injury and Illness Risk Assessment and Management.
 This standard is part of the CSA Z1000 series of standards dealing with Occupational Health and Safety Management.
 Compliance InSight Consulting is contributing to the development of CSA Z1002 directly with the involvement of Doug Nix on the CSA s362 Technical Committee.

 Risk assessment software

 For many applications, it is possible to develop risk assessment scoring sheets using standard spreadsheet applications like MS Excel™, Apple™ Numbers™, Google Sheets™ and many others.
-These can be very flexible but usually can be cumbersome to maintain over time.
-This shortcoming can be overcome with document revision control software that can manage any kind of file.
+These can be very flexible but are usually cumbersome to maintain over time.
+This shortcoming can be overcome with document revision control software that can manage the files appropriately.